coolanant/coolanant/README.md

 ### Hi there 👋

+## Everything's Here is open Source

+## Contribute where your passion lies

+### I will merge your contibutions if
+Things are relevant, and are in the right place, with proper link and documentation.

 <!--
 **coolanant/coolanant** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.